1neWrld/1neWrld.github.io/_posts/2025-05-15-Wonderland.md

 cat hint.txt
 follow the r a b b i t
 ```
-Need less to say — the information wasn't as useful!
+Needless to say — the information wasn't as useful!

 Analysing the two other directories I previously enumerated, `/r & /poem`.
 The `/poem` directory had nothing of importance, though the `/r` directory: